 All of the above makes this type of training harder, and something harder creates better results when performed and programmed properly for the right reasons.

-When you train with uneven weights the difference should not be too huge, with kettlebells as a general rule 4kg/8.8lbs difference is good.
+When you train with uneven weights the difference should not be too extreme, with kettlebells as a general rule 4kg/8.8lbs difference is good.
 But, it will also depend on what exercise you’re performing and how conditioned you are to that exercise and weight difference.

 Unbalanced weights can make walking with them more unstable, which is a good thing when training to challenge and improve stability.
-However, I’m off the opinion that walking with unilateral weights makes more sense and that you can get more benefit from uneven weights during loaded movements, think shoulder press, chest press, snatch, jerk, and other lifts.

 When should you train with uneven weights?